zion-off/webhook-broker/README.md

   ```

 - When a call to the event trigger endpoint is made, the route service function
-  retrieves the set of corresponding URLs mapped to the event's name, and enqueues it for processsing.
+  retrieves the set of corresponding URLs mapped to the event's name, and
+  enqueues it for processsing.
 - The BullMQ queue is configured to handle retries with exponential delays.
+This
-This ensures idempotency.
+  ensures idempotency.
-- A worker picks up the message and parses it to get the event name and the
+- A worker picks up the message and parses it to get the event name and the URL.
-  URL.
   It then makes a network request (using fetch or axios) to the URL.

+## Running Locally

+- Configure the .env file and start the Redis server.
+It is recommended to run
+  Redis on a port other than the default.